xqill275/introduction-to-tech-stack-website-project/README.md

 });

 ```
-this is inside my app.js file when the user makes a request to /writeToFile it will exstract the text array from the request then loop through it and add the data to the myText.txt file

-once these are done the user now has an account of their own
+This is inside my app.js file when the user makes a request to /writeToFile.
+It will extract the text array from the request, then loop through it and add the data to the myText.txt file.
+Once these are done, the user now has an account of their own.

 **LOG IN**